Dreamshala

 If you have a collection of poetry or some prior published work, you can choose to build a book with them.
 Sort through the existing collection of your poems and select a few that go well together.

-It is essential for poems in a poetry book to complement each other and be based around a common theme.
+It is essential for poems in a poetry book to complement each other and be based on a common theme.

 Your next step would be to decide whether to submit the collection to a publication or self-publish the book.